MeikTranel/stryker-net/README.md

 The project is still in its early days and is not ready to use on your applications.

+To run Striker-net you need to clone this repo, publish the project "Striker.NET" to %USERPROFILE%\AppData\Local\Microsoft\WindowsApps.
+From now on you can run  the command 'dotnet mutate' on the directory from where you want to run striker.
+This directory needs to contain you source code and your unit tests.

 Want to help develop Stryker.NET?
 Check out our [contributing guide](/CONTRIBUTING.md)!
 In the meantime, start by [mutation testing your JavaScript](https://stryker-mutator.github.io)